JuliaPackageComparisons/JuliaPackageComparisons.github.io/docs/comparisons/math/quaternions.md

 {{badge Grassmann}}
 [Grassmann.jl](https://github.com/chakravala/Grassmann.jl) does not implement `Quaternion` as a struct, but quaternions are realized as an alias `Grassmann.Quaternion (alias for Spinor{V, T, 4} where {V, T})`.

+Comparison of quaternions in the context of `Grassmann` to other quaternion implementations is characterized by syntax design differences to fit into a larger mathematical formalism.
+Differences such as performance or edge cases can always be smoothed out, while syntax and design choices are fundamentally different.

-Quaternion algebra exists as a specialized sub-algebra within a more general `Grassmann` geometric algebra, where the goal is to seamleessly transition between quaternion abstractions and further combinatorial generalizations.
+Quaternion algebra exists as a specialized sub-algebra within a more general `Grassmann` geometric algebra, where the goal is to seamlessly transition between quaternion abstractions and further combinatorial generalizations.
 There are several ways to assign `i,j,k` with `Grassmann` elements, perhaps the standard would be `i = v12`, `j = -v13`, `k = v23` (although this is not a unique choice).
 Since `j` and `v13` have opposite sign in this notation, the `quatvalues` method is exported to output the coefficients with the sign convention of `s,i,j,k`.
 * assign `Grassmann` elements for quaternion usage: `using Grassmann; basis"3"`